 - Complete the Application Form by 4:00 pm on September 28, 2018.
 Proposals must be submitted via this link prior to the deadline.

 - Selection Process: Proposals will be evaluated according to an established assessment rubric based on the criteria noted above.
 A RULA OER Grant Review Committee comprising representation from the Library and Archives (chair), the eLearning Office, and the Learning and Teaching Office will consider all applications.
-The results of this process will be communicated to each applicant by October 22nd, 2018, and announced during Open Access Week 2018.
+The results of this process will be communicated to each applicant in late October, and announced during Open Access Week 2018.

 - Funds will be available once a detailed budget is approved by the RULA OER Grant Review Committee.

 - Funds may be used to be used to pay students; editors; graphic designers; videographers, with preference given to projects that employ Ryerson students.
 Funds cannot be used to purchase equipment or used for travel costs.